 To make rail a zero-emission mode of transportation, commuter trains can be powered electrically, through direct contact with overhead, high-voltage lines.
 However, building the infrastructure to support extensive overhead power lines can be very expensive, and can delay the development of electrified rail service.

-Hydrail is an alternative approach to electrification that uses Hydrogen fuel cells to generate electricity onboard a train.
-This provides the power for propulsion and other critical systems.
+Hydrail is an alternative approach to electrification using fuel cells to generate electricity and provide propulsion for a Hydrogen fuel cell train.

 As the demand for zero-emission transportation increases, solutions such as hydrogen fuel cell commercial passenger trains are being made into reality.
 With Hydrogenics fuel cell technology providing the core power, in September 2018, France-based rail manufacturer Alstom launched the Coradia iLint, the world’s first passenger hydrogen fuel cell train.